acquire-project/acquire-docs/docs/tutorials/framedata.md

     video_frames = list(available_data.frames())

 else:
-    # delete the available_data variable if there is no data in the packet
+    # delete the available_data variable if there is no data in the packet to free up RAM
     del available_data

 ```